Hm255/nc-games/frontend/nc-games/README.md

 ## possibly handy tips

-if you get:
+if you get this when trying to run the application:
 Error: error:0308010C:digital envelope routines::unsupported

+this is happening because your terminal's node version is unsupported (can be an issue on earlier and later versions) or the ssl isn't functioning.

-run this in the terminal (macOS/linux)(Windows Git Bash)- export NODE_OPTIONS=--openssl-legacy-provider
+run this in the terminal to fix this error(macOS/linux)(Windows Git Bash)- export NODE_OPTIONS=--openssl-legacy-provider

 Windows command prompt-
 set NODE_OPTIONS=--openssl-legacy-provider

 Windows PowerShell-
 $env:NODE_OPTIONS = "--openssl-legacy-provider"